-The Aviation Applications Section of INFORMS awards a prize for the best dissertation in any area related to aviation OR (air traffic management OR and airline OR).
+The Aviation Applications Section of INFORMS awards a prize for the best dissertation in any area related to aviation operations research (e.g. involving airline operations or air traffic management including unmanned aerial systems).
 The winner will receive a plaque and an honorarium of $500.
-Other finalists will receive an honorable mention and a certificate.
+Other finalists will be considered for an honorable mention and a certificate.
 Doctoral dissertations meeting the following criteria are eligible for consideration:

 - The dissertation must be in an area relevant to aviation research or practice.

-Submit the following documents in portable document format (PDF) via email to Thomas Vossen (firstname.lastname@example.org), the committee chair, before midnight Monday, July 31, 2017:
+Submit the following documents in portable document format (PDF) via email to Senay Solak (email@example.com), the AAS Dissertation Prize Committee Chair, before midnight Monday, July 31, 2018:

 - the completed dissertation;